 - 4.2 The following operations and uses shall be permitted as a non-regulated use in wetlands and watercourses, provided they do not disturb the natural and indigenous character of the wetland or watercourse by removal or deposition of material, alteration or obstruction of water flow or pollution of the wetland or watercourse per CGS 22a-40(b).
-The Agency shall make the determination as to whether a proposed activity meets the definition that it is a non-regulated use or is a regulated activity: - a.
-Conservation of soil, vegetation, water, fish, shellfish, and wildlife; - b.
-Outdoor recreation including the use of play and sporting areas, golf courses, field trials, nature study, hiking, horseback riding, swimming, skin diving, camping, boating, water skiing, trapping, hunting, fishing and shell-fishing where otherwise legally permitted and regulated; - c.
+The Agency makes-shall make the determination as to whether a proposed activity meets the definition that it is a non-regulated use or is a regulated activity: - a.
+Conservation of soil, vegetation, water, fish, shellfish, and wildlife; - a. .Such operation or use may include, but is not limited to, minor work to control erosion, or to encourage proper fish, wildlife and silviculture management practices. - b.
+Outdoor recreation including the use of play and sporting areas, golf courses, field trials, nature study, hiking, horseback riding, swimming, skin and scuba diving, camping, boating, water skiing, trapping, hunting, fishing and shell-fishing and cross-country skiing where otherwise legally permitted and regulated: and - c.
 The installation of a dry hydrant by or under the authority of a municipal fire department, provided such dry hydrant is only used for firefighting purposes and there is no alternative access to a public water supply.
-For purposes of this section, "dry Hydrant" means a non-pressurized pipe system that: (A) is readily accessible to fire department apparatus from a proximate public road, (B) provides for the withdrawal of water by suction to such fire department apparatus, and (C) is permanently installed into an existing lake, pond, or stream that is a dependable source of water. - 4.3 All activities in wetlands or watercourses involving filling, excavation, dredging, clearing of vegetation, clear cutting, grading, excavation or any other alteration or use of a wetland or watercourse not specifically permitted by this section shall require a permit from the Commission, or for certain regulated activities located outside of wetlands and watercourse, from Duly Authorized Agent in accordance with Section 6 and 12of these regulations. - 4.4 To carry out the purposes of this section, any person proposing to conduct a permitted operation or non-regulated operation and use shall, prior to commencement of such operation and use, notify the Agency on a form provided by it, and provide the Agency with sufficient information to enable it to properly determine that the proposed operation and use is a permitted or non-regulated use of the wetland or watercourse.
-The Agency shall rule that the proposed operation and use or portion thereof, is a permitted or non-regulated operation and use or that the proposed operation and use is a regulated activity and a permit is required.
+For purposes of this section, "dry Hydrant" means a nonpresurized pressurized pipe system that: (A) is readily accessible to fire department apparatus from a proximate public road, (B) provides for the withdrawal of water by suction to such fire department apparatus, and (C) is permanently installed into an existing lake, pond, or stream that is a dependable source of water. - 4.3 All activities in wetlands or watercourses involving filling, excavation, dredging, clearing of vegetation, clear cutting, grading, and excavation or any other alteration or use of a wetland or watercourse not specifically permitted by this section shall require a permit from the Commission, or for certain regulated activities located outside of wetlands and watercourse, from Duly Authorized Agent in accordance with Sections 67 and 12 -of these regulations. - 4.4 To carry out the purposes of this section, any person proposing to carry out to conduct a permitted operation or non-regulated operation and use shall, of a wetland or watercourse which may disturb the natural and/or indigenous character of the land shall, prior to commencement of such operation or and use, notify request a determination by the Agency on a form provided by it, and provide the Agency with sufficient information to enable it to properly determine that the proposed operation or and use is a permitted or non-regulated use of the wetland or watercourse.
+The Agency shall rule that the proposed operation or and use or portion of it is a permitted or non-regulated, operation and use or that the proposed operation and use is a regulated activity and or that a permit is required.
+Such ruling shall be in writing, with a copy retained by the Commission, and shall be made within 65 days after request is heard by the Commission.